jembi/openhim-dhis2-architecture/README.md

 ## Getting Started

-The services used in the OpenHim to DHIS2 integration can be deployed using docker-compose.
+The services used in the OpenHIM to DHIS2 integration can be deployed using docker-compose.

 ### Docker-compose